-According to the documentary, 40 percent of American adults are sleep-deprived; the average American sleeps less than seven hours per night during the week; and sleep is being “decimated” by our overworked, overstimulated, high-tech culture.
+According to the Centers for Disease Control and Prevention, up to 31 percent of adults in Polk County are sleep deprived, meaning they're getting less than seven hours of sleep per night.
+And that sleep is being decimated by our overworked, overstimulated, high-tech culture.

-“Studies indicate nearly 30 percent of Americans sleep less than six hours.
-That can increase risk of early death up to 12 percent."
+"Nearly 30 percent of Americans sleep less than six hours.
+That can increase your risk of early death up to 12 percent."

-"Our normal circadian rhythm causes a dip (in energy) every afternoon sometime between noon and 3:00.
-A short nap, research shows, can improve functionality,” Enriquez says.
+"Our normal circadian rhythm causes a dip in energy every afternoon sometime between noon and 3:00 pm.
+A short nap, research shows, can improve functionality," Dr. Enriquez says.

 Myth #3: You have more important things to do than sleep.

-Fact: “In the 19th century people slept nine or 10 hours a night.
-Now we average just six or seven hours a night," says Enriquez.
+"In the 19th century, people slept nine or 10 hours a night.
+Now we average just six or seven hours a night," says Dr. Enriquez.
 "We have developed this thinking that sleeping is a waste of time when that's not true."

-"Some people may function well with fewer than 7 hours of sleep, but that's not the norm," says Enriquez.
-"That said, studies indicate nearly 30 percent of Americans sleep less than six hours.
-That can increase risk of early death up to 12 percent."
+"Some people may function well with fewer than seven hours of sleep, but that's not the norm," says Dr. Enriquez.
+"That said, studies indicate that nearly 30 percent of Americans sleep less than six hours.
+That can increase your risk of early death up to 12 percent."

-Fact: “When you sleep deprive yourself, your sleep debt increases each day.
-You need to pay it back within the next day or so, not delay to the weekend," says Enriquez.
+"When you sleep deprive yourself, your sleep debt increases each day.
+You need to pay it back within the next day or so, not delay to the weekend," says Dr. Enriquez.